alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging.basic.md

 # Requirements for an End-to-End Secure Messenger

-Software which functions as an End-to-End Secure Messenger **MUST** satisfy the following principles, and **MUST** satisfy these principles in respect the provided definitions for all forms of communication and data-sharing that the software offers, otherwise it is not an End-to-End Secure Messenger.
+Software which functions as an End-to-End Secure Messenger **MUST** satisfy the following principles, and **MUST** satisfy these principles in respect of the provided definitions for all forms of communication and data-sharing that the software offers, otherwise it is not an End-to-End Secure Messenger.

 # Principles